 Today is the feast of St. Lawrence of Brindisi.
 When reference is made to a “St. Lawrence,” however, we usually think of the third-century deacon and martyr who is even mentioned in the Roman Canon (Eucharistic Prayer I).
 This latter St. Lawrence, given his special patronage of those who barbecue, is indeed a fine summertime saint in his own right, but his feast isn’t till next month.

 Today’s St. Lawrence (1559-1619) was a Capuchin Franciscan priest who led, even by secular standards, a most remarkable life.
 One commentator has gone so far as to call him “the greatest man and the greatest saint yet produced by the Capuchin Franciscan Order.”
 Surely the excellence of his preaching was recognized by Blessed John XXIII, who named him a Doctor of the Church in 1959.
-Read the rest of this entry »
+Continue reading The Other Lawrence→